dive0/c-sharp-unity-independent-study/entries/entry-8.md

 ![text](https://github.com/dive0/c-sharp-unity-independent-study/blob/master/images/Quit_Button.png)

 ## Adding Texture
-At first I wasn't able to find out how to add in the texture for the mountain becuase there are multiple texture on it.
+At first, I wasn't able to find out how to add in the texture for the mountain because there are multiple textures on it.
 This week, I found out that I can have the texture as a UV map, which has all the texture in one image file.
 I told my partner to get me the UV map using Blender and I imported the UV map onto the model.

-To put the UV map on the model, the material's shader have to be in diffuse.
+To put the UV map on the model, the material's shader has to be in diffuse.

 ![text](https://github.com/dive0/c-sharp-unity-independent-study/blob/master/images/Material.png)

 I have to make sure that the material with the UV map is a component of the mountain in order for the texture to appear.
 Even though the texture did appear, the resolution is just really low.
-I tried increasing the resolution and the image size, nothing changes.
+I tried increasing the resolution and the image size, but nothing changes.
 I decide to just leave it.

 ## Takeaways
-* **There's always a way to fix a problem** At first, I though there's no way to put the texures on the mountain since only one material works on the model.
-However, by doing more research, I found out about UV map and was able to put the texture on the mountain.
+* **There's always a way to fix a problem** At first, I thought there's no way to put the textures on the mountain since only one material can be used on the model.
+However, by doing more research, I found out about the UV map and was able to put the texture on the mountain.
 Fixing a problem can be hard, but by trying to research more on the problem, a solution may appear.
 As long as there's a problem, there's a solution.

 [Back](entry-7.md) | [Next](entry-9.md) <br><br>
 [Table of Contents](../README.md)